t3n/graphql/Readme.md

 The cache entry identifier will respect all arguments (id in this example) as well as the query path.

 #### CostDirective
-The CostDirective will add a complexity function to your fields and objects wich is used by some validation rules.
+The CostDirective will add a complexity function to your fields and objects which is used by some validation rules.
-Eacht type and children has a default complexity of 1.
+Each type and children has a default complexity of 1.
-It allows you to annotate cost values and multiplierers just like this:
+It allows you to annotate cost values and multipliers just like this:

 ````graphql schema
 type Product @cost(complexity: 5) {